 - Supports wide range of Unity versions (2017.4+) and deployments (iOS, Android, Windows, Mac, WebGL, PS4/5 Xbox One/S/X, Nintendo Switch, Stadia)

-- Install via Universal Package Manager
+- Install via OpenUPM and the Unity Package Manager

 - Collect detailed context